-1002.4 PROMOTIONS
+1002.3 PROMOTIONS

-Promotional testing processes may be conducted at any time, at the discretion of the Fire Chief.
+Promotional testing processes for classified positions may be conducted at any time, at the discretion of the Fire Chief.
 Only employees who meet the minimum requirements set forth in the job description and promotional testing announcement may participate in the promotional testing process.

-Open positions constituting a promotional opportunity with the SFMD will be posted internally, and current employees should be given first consideration to fill these open positions.
+Open classified positions constituting a promotional opportunity with the SFMD will be posted internally, and current employees should be given first consideration to fill these open positions.
 An open recruitment process may be utilized under the following circumstances: